clemdesign/grav-plugin-social-seo-metatags/README.md

 After enabling plugin, for Social integration, no action to do !

-For SEO, you can define `robots` and `keywords` metatag content from header of markdown page.
+For SEO, you can define `robots` and `keywords` meta-tag content from header of markdown page.
 For this, add the following line:
 ```md
 ---
 robots: noindex, nofollow, ...